 - Digital Laboratory (4 Credits)

 Due to the interrelated nature of the content and field experiences, you are required to take both courses simultaneously (in other words, you cannot only sign up for only one of the courses).
-You can continue to take classes on your home campus in addition to the 8 HECUA credits.
-This gives you the flexibility to continue making progress on campus while engaging in an immersive, experiential, community-based program.
-These programs offer an optional internship, for either 4 or 8 credits.
-This internship takes place after the two linked courses have concluded.
+This program offers an internship, for either 4 or 8 credits.

 What are you waiting for?Apply Today